 (iii) the Registrar permits notice to be given to members of the co-operative in that way.

+(3) Subsection (2) does not apply in relation to reports provided to members under section 244V.

+[Section 484 amended by No. 7 of 2016 s.
+181.]

 485. Reciprocal arrangements

-(1) If a reciprocal arrangement with another State or a Territory is in force, the Registrar —
+(1) If a reciprocal arrangement with another jurisdiction or country is in force, the Registrar —

-(a) may, at the request of the appropriate official of the State or Territory, give the official information or documents relating to a co-operative; and
+(a) may, at the request of the appropriate official of the other jurisdiction or country, give the official information or documents relating to a co-operative or a participating co-operative; and

-(b) may ask the appropriate official of the State or Territory to give the Registrar documents or information relating to an organisation that, under the arrangement, is an organisation corresponding to a co-operative.
+(b) may ask the appropriate official of the other jurisdiction or country to give the Registrar documents or information relating to an organisation that, under the arrangement, is an organisation corresponding to a co-operative or a participating co-operative.

-(2) A reciprocal arrangement with another State or a Territory is an arrangement made between the Minister and a representative of the government of the other State or the Territory under which it is agreed —
+(2) A reciprocal arrangement with another jurisdiction or country is an arrangement made between the Minister and a representative of the government of the other jurisdiction or country under which it is agreed —

 (a) that the Registrar will comply with a request referred to in subsection (1)(a); and